All TDR registered breeding dogs are:

 - Tamaskan is still a relatively new breed and have open stud books, meaning they allow new outcross dogs to be used, and are registered with the American Rare Breed Association.

 - Very loyal and family (or pack) oriented dogs.
-They do not want to be left behind
+They do not want to be left behind and can suffer from separation anxiety

 - Highly intelligent and quick to learn new things when given the right motivation